 One of the sentiments we often hear from people who attend the Festival of Faith & Writing is this: I’ve found my people.
 We embrace this sentiment even as we celebrate stories that help expand our notions about who “our people” are in the first place.
 At the Festival we endeavor to create space wherein people from many faith traditions are welcomed warmly, listened to with respect and generosity, and inspired to deeper engagement with the common good.

 Opportunities to connect with fellow readers, writers, and publishing professionals abound throughout the Festival, including at coffee breaks hosted across campus, during leisurely breaks for meals, and in the exhibit hall.
-Those who appreciate a little structure when meeting new people might consider joining one of the Festival Circles, small groups of 10-15 people that gather to discuss shared interest twice during the Festival.
-Signups for these groups typically open two months before the Festival and fill up quickly, though occasionally there are still spots open for late additions during the Festival itself.
-Information about any openings will be available at the registration desk.
-Festivalgoers are also encouraged to stay connected to news and the writers they’ve met at the Festival via our bimonthly newsletter, Bookkeeping.
+Festivalgoers are also encouraged to stay connected to news and the writers they’ve met at the Festival via our monthly newsletter, Faithful Reader.

 In addition to programming focused on reading, the Festival of Faith & Writing provides opportunities for aspiring and established writers to hone their skills via panels and workshops on craft and publishing.
 Some workshops require pre-registration and a nominal surcharge, information that is typically released two months prior to the Festival.